Church of St. Mary Draperis, Istanbul: History

 The church is still officiated by reformed Franciscan friars who offer daily masses in Italian and mass in Spanish every Sunday.

+On March 25, 1911, the icon enshrined was pontifically crowned.

 Architecture and interior

 The complex has an entrance in neoclassical style - embellished by a statue of the Virgin in a niche - on Istiklal Caddesi, which is followed by a flight of steps leading downhill to the church.
 The edifice has a rectangular plan and is covered by a barrel vault - decorated in 1874 - and has three naves.
 The church has a bell tower with square plan, not visible from the road.
 The imposing main altar, erected in 1772, is made of pink Carrara marble and is adorned with the Icon donated by Maria Draperis.
 The church is adorned with four paintings, three being of Venetian school.
 The first on the right side entering the church - painted in 1873 - represents the immaculate Virgin with two Franciscan saints.
 The second represents Saint Francis of Assisi receiving the Stigmata at La Verna.

 To the left of the presbytery there is a painting representing the death of Saint Joseph assisted by Jesus and Mary, while another one near the entrance represent Saint Roch, protector against plague, an illness which hit Istanbul several times in the past.
 The Via Crucis, the statue of Saint Anthony and the fresco in the baptistery are all 1959 works of the Franciscan Father Alberto Farina.

 The two stained glass windows on the apse are of German school and represent Saint Francis and St. Clare of Assisi.
 Inside the church, several inscribed gravestones from the 18th and 19th centuries (most of them in Italian or Latin) remember wealthy Levantine families, church's benefactors, bishops and Consuls of the European nations in Constantinople.